onqtam/headjack/src/competition.md

 - Too financialized & trying to do too much - profiles & posts as NFTs, microtransactions, marketplaces, fan coins, tipping, content creator incentives.
     > "However, a downside I’ve observed in social networks where content is monetized is that user behavior becomes transparently driven by monetary incentives in ways that feel less genuine.
 This applies to influencer culture on Instagram as well, but cryptocurrency social networks bake it in from the start." - [Jay Gerber](https://medium.com/decentralized-web/blockchain-social-networks-c941fb337970)

+    > "The question remains: is the future of social media truly intrinsically linked to NFTs or is it a red herring?" - [@mattigags](https://wrongalot.substack.com/p/the-next-big-crypto-narrative)

 - Users shouldn't need to use a token, use a wallet, or self-host to benefit from decentralized identity & an open social graph.
 Most people will always use custodial services.
     > "People don’t want to run their own servers, and never will." - [Moxie](https://moxie.org/2022/01/07/web3-first-impressions.html)